rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 For each level, we trained a bi-directional LSTM which reads the paper title and predicts one of the fields in this level.
-We additionally incorporate ELMo embeddings [@Peters2018DEEPCW] to improve performance.
+We additionally incorporate ELMo embeddings (Peters et al., 2018) to improve performance.
-In the final submission, we always predict the most likely field from the L0 classifier, and only report the most likely field from the L1 classifier if it exceeds a certain threshold.
+In the final submission, we always predict the most likely field from the L0 classifier, and only report the most likely field from the L1 classifier if its prediction exceeds a score of 0.4.
 It takes approximately 1.5 and 3.5 hours for the L0 and L1 classifiers to converge, respectively.

 [Research Method Extraction](#sec:methods_methods)